dwcaraway/homeschoolring/README.rst

-hsr
+HomeEdSupply
 ==============================

-The Homeschool Ring main website for trading, buying and selling stuff.
+The Home Education Supply, LLC main website for buying and selling education supplies.

-LICENSE: BSD

 Settings
 ------------

-hsr relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
+HomeEdSupply relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

-For configuration purposes, the following table maps the 'hsr' environment variables to their Django setting:
+For configuration purposes, the following table maps the 'hes' environment variables to their Django setting:

 ======================================= =========================== ============================================== ======================================================================
 Environment Variable                    Django Setting              Development Default                            Production Default